 Shiftworking Parents: How to Stay Connected to Your Children

 It is hard enough for parents who work 9 to 5 to stay connected with their children.
-Imagine working the 3 pm to 11 pm or 7 pm to 7 am shift.
+Imagine working the afternoon, evening or overnight shifts.
 For many parents, it means missing sporting events, parent-teacher conferences, and family activities, not to mention dinner and bedtime.

 Shiftwork is more common than you think.
 The good news is that many families make it work.

 Accepting Your Situation

 - Accepting that you and/or your spouse work a nontraditional schedule